 If you do not show proof of financial responsibility when required, the DOT will suspend your driving and registration privileges.

-In Iowa, if you are driving or own a vehicle involved in an accident that results in bodily injury, death, or total property damage of $1,500 or more, you have to file an Accident Report Form (Form Form 433002) (even if you weren’t at fault) with the Iowa DOT’s Office of Driver Services within 72 hours.
+In Iowa, if you are driving or own a vehicle involved in an accident that results in bodily injury, death, or total property damage of $1,000 or more, you have to file an Accident Report Form (Form 433002) (even if you weren't at fault) with the Iowa DOT's Customer Services Bureau within 72 hours.
 The only exception is if the accident was investigated by a police officer and that officer files a report.

 You must also prove your financial responsibility or face license suspension.
 You can do so in any of the following ways: